This is a tribute to

 Alec de Candole

 Alexander Corry Vully de Candole - always known as Alec - was born on the 26th of January, 1897.
-He was offered a place at Cambridge, but postponed the offer to join the War effort.
-He was killed in action on the 3rd of September, 1918 at the age of 21.
+He won a Scholarship to Cambridge, but postponed the offer in order to join the War effort.
+He was killed in action on the night of the 3rd of September, 1918 at the age of 21.

 Alec was educated at St Faith's, Cambridge; in 1908 he went to St Andrew's, Southborough.
-In 1910 he was awarded a Foundation Scholarship to Marlborough College, and joined House in January 1911. in 1912 he gained an Open Senior Scholarship, and was made House Prefect of Mitre.
+In 1910 he won the top Foundation Scholarship to Marlborough College, and joined House in January 1911. in 1912 he gained an Open Senior Scholarship, and was made House Prefect of Mitre.